luetkemj/forcecrusher/ROADMAP.md

 - store all entity ids in engine.world to current mapId in DB

 saveGame()
-- save entire registry in db
 - saveZone()
+- save zones, registry, and saveState to db

 loadZone()
 - Save current map